 - navigate most of the website using speech recognition software

-- ability to download some of the data tables in a delimited data file that can be opened in spreadsheet programs
+- download some of the data tables in a delimited data file that can be opened in spreadsheet programs

-- ability to easily download full PDFs of reports to view in separate PDF viewer
+- easily download full PDFs of reports to view in separate PDF viewer

 - zoom in up to 200% using browser tools without text spilling off screen.